validate-io/buffer/README.md

 $ npm install validate.io-buffer
 ```

-For use in the browser, use [browserify](https://github.com/substack/node-browserify).
+For use in the browser, use [browserify][browserify].

-__Note__: while the module does not have any dependencies, the module is really only useful in the browser when combined with a browserified [Buffer](https://github.com/feross/buffer) module.
+__Note__: while the module does not have any dependencies, the module is really only useful in the browser when combined with a browserified [Buffer][browser-buffer] module.